History of Nintendo: 2004–2011: Nintendo DS and Wii

+"Revolution" console

 At E3 2004, Satoru Iwata announced the GameCube's successor, codenamed "Revolution" and ultimately released as the "Wii".
 The Revolution started development shortly after the GameCube's launch, and was made as a "small, quiet and affordable" console, which did not prioritize graphical power.
 Iwata claimed graphics were not as important to the console as the gameplay of its titles, saying the latter would cause a "gaming revolution".